team1635/PlexiBot2017/README.md

-#HelloRobot
+#PlexiBot
-Q: What's HelloRobot ?
+Q: What's PlexiBot ?

 A: It's a robot for testing 2017 FRC hardware with the WPiLib Java library and the CTRE Library.